fjavierm/ceh/02-Footprinting_and_Reconnaissance/README.md

 There is almost an infinite number of social engineering techniques and, after a few conversations with social engineers, it is easy to realise that every single one of them has its style adapted to their interpersonal skills.
 Despite this, there are a few basic techniques it can be listed:

-* Eavesdropping: Eavesdropping is the act of secretly or stealthily listening to the private conversation or communications of others without their consent.
+* **Eavesdropping**: Eavesdropping is the act of secretly or stealthily listening to the private conversation or communications of others without their consent.
 Listening conversation includes listening, reading or accessing any source of information without being notified.
 The practice is widely regarded as unethical, and in many jurisdictions is illegal.

-* Shoulder surfing: Taking this literally, it is gathering information by standing behind the targets when they are interacting with sensitive information.
+* **Shoulder surfing**: Taking this literally, it is gathering information by standing behind the targets when they are interacting with sensitive information.
 It is used to obtain information such as personal identification numbers (PINs), passwords and other confidential data, for example, the keystrokes on a device or sensitive information in the screen.

-* Dumpster diving: It is salvaging from large commercial, residential, industrial and construction containers for unused items discarded by their owners, but deemed useful to the picker.
+* **Dumpster diving**: It is salvaging from large commercial, residential, industrial and construction containers for unused items discarded by their owners, but deemed useful to the picker.

-* Impersonation:  Impersonation differs from other forms of social engineering because it occurs in person, rather than over the phone or through email.
+* **Impersonation**:  Impersonation differs from other forms of social engineering because it occurs in person, rather than over the phone or through email.
 The social engineer "impersonates" or plays the role of someone the targets are likely to trust or obey convincingly enough to fool them into allowing access to offices, to information, or systems.
 This type of social engineering plays on people natural tendencies to believe that people are who they say they are, and to follow instructions when asked by an authority figure.
 It involves the conscious manipulation of a victim to obtain information without the individual realizing that a security breach is occurring.

-* Phishing: It is the fraudulent attempt to obtain sensitive information by disguising oneself as a trustworthy entity in an electronic communication.
+* **Phishing**: It is the fraudulent attempt to obtain sensitive information by disguising oneself as a trustworthy entity in an electronic communication.
 Typically carried out by email spoofing or instant messaging.
 It often directs users to enter personal information at a fake website which matches the look and feel of the legitimate site.

 Some information attackers can obtain using social engineering are: